 We will see 3 easy methods to copy this Conditional Formatting in another workbook.

-Method 1: Copy Conditional Formatting to Another Workbook Using Format Painter
+1. Using Format Painter to Copy Conditional Formatting to Another Excel Workbook

 Here, we will see the use of Format Painter.

 - First, select the entire data set or the specific column or rows or cells where lies the formatting that you want to copy.
 Then, click the Format Painter.